-Whichever event you are interested in, track and field, sprinting, middle distance or cross country, the club provides free coaching.
+Whichever event you are interested in, track and field, sprinting, throwing, middle distance or cross country, the club provides free coaching.
 Some groups train more than once a week, meeting up at the weekend, to take part in competitions or just to train.

 Coaching is provided for the following events

 - Javelin, discus, shot and hammer throwing

 - Distance/middle distance running And, if you want to meet a group of joggers to keep you company you will find them, men and women of all ages and abilities who get together for a run.